ttinies/sc2gameLobby/README.md

 #### Instructions

-1. Install Starcraft 2 normally.
-If you use an install destination path other than the default, ensure it's specified using an environment variable called SC2PATH.
+1. Install Starcraft 2 normally.  **IMPORTANT** If you use an install destination path other than the default, ensure the environment variable `SC2PATH` is set with the path to your customized installation path.
 2. Install any(?) version of [python](https://www.python.org/downloads/) that is compatible with your system.
 3. Use conda **or** pip via instructions below to install sc2gameLobby.
 > NOTE: you can also install this package via other means, but you may have to manage your environment to ensure all